bogumilbierc/ecumaster-emu-hd44780-display/README.md

 Simple "dash" for EMU Classic based on Arduino and HD44780 screen.
 Connects to EMU serial output on the expansion port.

+It is a super inexpensive design, parts in total (without case) should cost less than 50PLN (12 USD).

 ## Preview ##

 Assembled dash